ops-center/searchlight/docs/pod-alerts/pod_exec.md

 Events:
   FirstSeen	LastSeen	Count	From			SubObjectPath	Type		Reason		Message
   ---------	--------	-----	----			-------------	--------	------		-------
   6m		6m		1	Searchlight operator			Warning		BadNotifier	Bad notifier config for ClusterAlert: "env-demo-0".
-Reason: secrets "any-notifier" not found
+Reason: secrets "notifier-config" not found
   6m		6m		1	Searchlight operator			Normal		SuccessfulSync	Applied ClusterAlert: "env-demo-0"
 ```

 Voila! `env` command has been synced to Icinga2.
-Searchlight also logged a warning event, we have not created the notifier secret `any-notifier`.
+Searchlight also logged a warning event, we have not created the notifier secret `notifier-config`.
 Please visit [here](/docs/tutorials/notifiers.md) to learn how to configure notifier secret.
 Now, open IcingaWeb2 in your browser.
 You should see a Icinga host `demo@cluster` and Icinga service `env-demo-0`.

 ![Demo of check_env](/docs/images/cluster-alerts/env/demo-0.gif)